All chocolate comes from cacao beans. Photo courtesy of Amano Chocolate, a NIBBLE Top Pick Of The Week.

 A French term for a slim bar of chocolate, a specialty size differentiated from a regular eating bar, which is called a tablette.

 Also called the grain, the seed of the cacao pod of the Theobroma cacao tree, beans are the source of all chocolate and cocoa.
 There are generally 20 to 40 flat, almond-shaped beans in a pod, depending on the species.
-When first picked, the beans have tropical flavors of lychee and pineapple; but in a few hours the sugars convert and they become bitter and inedible.
+When first picked, the beans have tropical flavors of lychee and pineapple, but in a few hours, the sugars convert, and they become bitter and inedible.
 Beans are then fermented, dried, roasted, ground, and conched to create chocolate.
 All cacao is grown in tropical rainforests; almost all of these are in third-world countries.
 Producers of chocolate purchase the beans through brokers who are on the ground in the countries of origin.
 Some cacao beans are purchased directly from small cooperatives of growers, others from individual farms, and in some countries, such as Ghana, the beans must be bought through a country's Cacao Board.

 BEAN TO BAR

 This term refers to a chocolate maker who makes chocolate from scratch, starting with the selection of raw cacao beans.
-The beans are then roasted and turned into couverture, the large blocks of chocolate which are then melted and used to make chocolate products—bars, bonbons, etc. Here is the chocolate production process.
+The beans are then roasted and turned into couverture, the large blocks of chocolate that are then melted and used to make chocolate products—bars, bonbons, etc. Here is the chocolate production process.
 The alternative is to purchase ready-made couverture chocolate.

 BELGIAN or BELGIAN-STYLE CHOCOLATE

 Of the three styles of bonbons—Belgian, French, and Swiss—Belgian chocolates are characterized by a slightly larger size, a thicker chocolate shell, and a heavier and sweeter ganache.
 Belgian chocolates are made in molds, accounting for the thicker shell.
-The technique of molding was created by Belgian chocolatier Jean Neuhaus in 1912, who developed a process to pour couverture into molds creating a hard shell, enabling softer, more liquid fillings like cremes, to be used.
+The technique of molding was created by Belgian chocolatier Jean Neuhaus in 1912. who developed a process to pour couverture into molds, creating a hard shell, enabling softer, more liquid fillings like cremes to be used.
 Prior to then, firm centers like caramels, jellies, and thick ganaches were hand-dipped into the couverture.
 Some Belgian chocolatiers also use cookie pieces when creating certain chocolates.
 (Pierre Marcolini, who is also a patissier, does some wonderful pieces with cookies; although Marcolini, a Belgian, actually makes French-style chocolates).

 BITTER CHOCOLATE